plantphys/gsti/PLSR/Apply_PLSR_new_datasets.md

     box(lwd=2.2)

 ![](Apply_PLSR_new_datasets_files/figure-markdown_strict/unnamed-chunk-4-1.png)

-To calculate Vcmax25 we sum the intercepts of the PLSR models and the coefficients time the reflectance.
-Since 1000 PLSR models were generated, we obtain 1000 predictions tha twe can use to compute confidence interval for the prediction.
-Of importance, the PLSR model were built using Vcmax25 previously transformed using a squared root to improve its ditribution.
-We therefore need to untransform the prediction to obtain Vcmax25.
+## 4. Prediction of Vcmax25 and calculation of uncertainties

+We calculate the PLSR model prediction by multiplying the reflectance matrix by the coefficients and adding the intercepts.
+Because we have 1000 models, we get 1000 predictions, which allows us to compute confidence intervals.

+Crucial Note: The PLSR model was built using a square-root transformation of Vcmax25 to normalize its distribution.
+We must back-transform the predictions by squaring them.

     prediction <- intercepts + Reflectance%*%coefs ## prediction = intercept + coef_400nm * wavelength_400nm + coef_401nm * wavelength_401nm + ... + coef_2500nm * wavelength_2500 nm, or in matrix notation Prediction = intercept + Coefs * Reflectancte
     Vcmax25 <-  prediction^2 ## Vcmax25 was square root transformed to build the plsr model, and needs to be transformed back